-In light of the recent cold snap that affected most of the central U.S., JEDCO member MidAmerican Energy Company sent out a press release last Wednesday, February 24, detailing what they are doing to mitigate the financial impacts their customers may be anticipating.
+In light of the recent cold snap that affected most of the central U.S., JEDCO member MidAmerican Energy Company sent out a press release on Wednesday, February 24, detailing what they are doing to mitigate the financial impacts their customers may be anticipating.
 With so many already struggling from the effects of the pandemic, they understand a rising gas and electric bill are the last thing their customers want.

 “We understand that many are worried about an upcoming sticker shock for February heating, so we’re doing everything we can to lessen the financial burden on our customers,” Mike Gehringer, MidAmerican’s vice president of customer operations, said.

 According to company projections, residential customers in Iowa are likely to see, on average, March bills $13 higher than in February.
 Higher gas bills will continue throughout the year as the effect of this increase is spread across months.
 When comparing that to the five-year annual average of a MidAmerican residential gas bill of $566, customers will see an estimated average increase of $214, or the equivalent of approximately $18 per month.